 C. Both A and B

-42. What is the purpose of the `this` keyword within an object in JavaScript?
+Question 42: What is the purpose of the this keyword within an object in JavaScript?

 A. It refers to the current object.